Pur3-MAlice/Pur3-MAlice/README.md

 - :boom: I am highly motivated to constantly develop my skills.
 There's nothing that fires me up more than an intresting project and a challenge!
 Please feel free to puruse any of my projects - I welcome any comments, feedback or advice!

-- :seedling: For a living I'm a Senior Campaign Executive at a B2B Marketing company where I solve problems and write copy aand content all day as well as project manage campaigns.
+- :seedling: For a living I'm a Senior Campaign Executive at a B2B Marketing company where I solve problems and write copy and content all day as well as project manage campaigns.

 - :zap: In my free time, I read tech articles, play alot of Stardew Valley and brush up on my coding skills.